vmilitaru/eVenture-server/README.md

 8. Click the link to `Heroku Postgres`, this will open a new tab.

-9. Copy the contents of `.env.example` into a new file called `.env.local`

-10. Locate your credentials in the settings tab and set the appropriate environment variables in the `.env.local` file at the root of this project.
+## Configuring Cloudinary

+9. Go to [cloudinary](http://cloudinary.com/) and sign up for a free account.
+10. To configure the cloudinary object you will need to add your cloudinary credentials such as `Cloud name`, `API Key` and `API Secret` displayed in the _Dashboard_ tab as enviroment variables.

+11. Make sure that on your cloudinary account you have an _upload-preset_ called `event-setups`.It is basically the place where you want to store the uploaded images.
+You can always change the _upload-preset_ name into something else but once you do that you need to update as well the cloudinary function that sits in the models folder to matches the new _upload-preset_ name.

+12. Go to _Settings>Upload_ and scroll down until you see the _Upload presets_ section and click _Add upload preset_ link.

+13. Configure the following settings:
+    - _Upload preset name_ and _Folder_- should be `event-setups`

+14. Everything else can stay as default and  click _Save_.

+15. Now, under _Upload presets_ section, next to `ml_default` you should be able to see also the `event_setups` upload-presets folder.
+16. Save the settings.

+## Configuring Auth0

+17. If you haven't already set up an Auth0 application please head to the frontend [repository](https://github.com/vmilitaru/eVenture-client.git) of this project and in the README document you will find all the steps needed to complete this.

 ### Set up environment variables

-To connect the app with Auth0, you'll need to add the settings from your Auth0 application as environment variables.
+To connect the server with your Heroku databse, Auth0, Cloudinary and Nodemailer you'll need to add the relevant settings from your applications as environment variables.

-15. Copy the content of `.env.example` into a new file called `.env.local`.
+18. Copy the content of `.env.example` into a new file called `.env.local`.

 Then, open `.env.local` and add the missing environment variables:

+- `PGHOST`, `PGUSER`, `PGDATABASE`, `PGPASSWORD` and `PGPORT` - Can be found in the _Heroku Dashboard>Your App>Overview>Heroku Postgres>Settings_ under _View Credentials_
+- `AUTH0_DOMAIN` and `CLIENT_ORIGIN_URL`- Can be found in the Auth0 dashboard under _Applications_ ,select the created Application and go to `settings`
+- `AUTH0_AUDIENCE` - Can be found in the Auth0 dashboard under _APIs_ ,got to `settings` tab and copy the _Identifier_
+- `EMAIL_ADDRESS` - this is needed to send the confirmation email of the event to which a participant has registered - you can use your own email address or create a new one
+- `EMAIL_PASSWORD` - email password
+- `CLOUDINARY_NAME`, `CLOUDINARY_KEY` and `CLOUDINARY_SECRET` - Can be found in the Cloudinary dashboard